Tax cut: Multiplier effect

-Tax Cuts and Productivity
+Tax cuts and productivity

-The relation between the tax rate and government revenue is often depicted by the Laffer curve.
-Experience has shown that with a continuous increase in the tax rate, at one point, the tax revenues start to decrease.
-This phenomenon can be explained by a decrease in the willingness of individuals to work as the government takes away their money.
-The apex point of the parabola represents the revenue-maximizing point for the government.
+The relationship between tax rates and government revenue is often depicted by the Laffer curve.
+Experience has shown that, with a continuous increase in tax rates, at one point, the tax revenues eventually begin to decrease.
+This phenomenon can be explained by a decrease in individuals' willingness to work as the government takes away a larger share of their income.
+The apex of the curve represents the revenue-maximizing point for the government.

-The Laffer curve is often criticized for its abstractness as it is in reality very difficult to find the revenue-maximizing point.
-It is hugely dependent on society and its tastes which is mostly fluid while the model simplifies the reality into general tax revenues and tax rates.
-It also considers the single tax rate and single labor supply.
-Furthermore, it does not take into account that tax revenues are not often a continuous function, although with higher tax rates people try to avoid taxes through tax avoidance and tax evasion.
-All these facts bring uncertainty into the position of the revenue-maximizing point.
-Nevertheless, the theoretical ground of the Laffer curve is often used as the justification for tax increases or decreases.
+The Laffer curve is often criticized for its abstractness, as it is in reality very difficult to find the revenue-maximizing point.
+It is highly dependent on society and its preferences, which are often fluid, while the model simplifies reality into general tax revenues and tax rates.
+It also assumes a single tax rate and a single labor supply.
+Furthermore, it does not take into account that tax revenues are not always a continuous function, although at higher tax rates people may avoid taxes through tax avoidance and tax evasion.
+All these factors introduce uncertainty into the location of the revenue-maximizing point.
+Nevertheless, the theoretical basis of the Laffer curve is often used to justify tax increases or decreases.